-According to Toronto-based lawyer Hari Nesathurai, the past couple of years have seen an increase in cases of Canadian residents being chased by the U.S. government for failure to file their FBAR reports.
-The lawyer said FBAR is a problem for many Canadian residents who are subject to U.S. tax laws, because they do not realize that even a Registered Retirement Savings Plan (RRSP) calls for a disclosure.
+According to Toronto-based lawyer Hari Nesathurai, the past couple of years have seen an increase in cases of Canadian residents being chased by the U.S. government for failing to file their FBAR reports.
+The lawyer said FBAR is a problem for many Canadian residents who are subject to U.S. tax laws because they do not realize that even a Registered Retirement Savings Plan (RRSP) calls for disclosure.

 “Many people don’t realize that and it’s troubling because it’s a penalty which applies on a non-disclosure even though there may be no tax payable,” he said, adding that the FBAR is particularly a major concern among Americans and U.S. citizens or green card holders who do not fully understand their reporting obligations.

 Going back to Pomerantz’s case, the lawsuit against him filed in May 2016 indicates that the events that led to the U.S. government chasing him for his failure to file his FBAR seem to have begun in 2010 with an audit, which is now before a different court.

 The lawsuit reveals that even before the income tax examination commenced, Pomerantz had already failed to file a Treasury Form TD F 90-22.1 (FBAR) for the three years in question to offer disclosure of his existing foreign accounts.
 However, the U.S. Justice Department said Pomerantz opened at least two personal checking accounts at the Canadian Imperial Bank of Commerce prior to Jan.
 1, 2001, and both accounts were active from 2007 to 2009.